-For FLEX, MAKE and GREP modified TSL descriptions were used by Qu et al. and Qu and Cohen [23, 25] in order to create unconstrained models.
-We note here that some parameter values were omitted, while some others were combined.
-The reason for these modifications was to "obtain exhaustive suites that retain close to the original fault detection ability" [25].
-Qu et al. also note that "in a real test environment an unconstrained TSL would most likely be prohibitive in size and would not be used" [25].
+For FLEX, MAKE and GREP, we use modified TSL descriptions following Qu et al. and Qu and Cohen [22,24] in order to create unconstrained models: uGZIP We note here that some parameter-values were omitted, while some others were combined.
+The reason for these modifications was to "obtain exhaustive suites that retain close to the original fault detection ability" [24].
+Qu et al. also note that "in a real test environment an unconstrained TSL would most likely be prohibitive in size and would not be used" [24].
 The sizes of the covering arrays generated for these modified files are presented in Table 3.
-For FLEX and GREP, the numbers for t = 4 and t = 5were not provided, most probably due to time restrictions of the CA generator used.
+For FLEX and GREP, the numbers for t=4 and t=5 were not provided, most probably due to time restrictions of the CA generator used.

 The sizes of the smallest constrained CA generated are presented in Table 4.
-In the case of GREP and MAKE for t = 4 and t = 5, only the numbers of unique rows are reported.
+In the case of GREP and MAKE for t=4 and t=5, only the numbers of unique rows are reported.
 The table also includes the number of tests in the original exhaustive TSL test suite from SIR.
-Tables 3 and 4 provide an answer to RQ1: constraints can reduce the size of CIT models significantly.
+Table 3 and 4 provide an answer to $\mathbf{RQ1}$ : constraints can reduce the size of CIT models significantly.

-The constrained CIT models we use are generated directly from TSL descriptions from SIR and exclude the single valued parameters.
+The constrained CIT models we use are generated directly from TSL descriptions from SIR and exclude the single-value parameters.
 We ran the CASA tool twenty times on each model on a Lenovo 3000 N200 laptop with an Intel Core 2 Duo processor, running at 1.66GHz with 2GB of RAM.
 Figure 2 presents the runtime information and the sizes of generated Covering Arrays.

-Certain runs of CASA produced CAs with repeated rows (marked with in Figure 2).
-Most runs took fewer than 20 minutes.
-However, for the 3-way criterion of GREP and SED, CASA was terminated after an hour: subsequently, we ran CASA again, with the 'known size' parameter set to the best result obtained within an hour in these two cases.
-These runs are marked with in Figure 2(a) and 2(b).
+Certain runs of CASA produced CAs with repeated rows, which are marked with \\ in Figure 2.
+Most runs took less than 20min.
+However, in the case of GREP and SED and 3-way criterion, CASA was terminated after an hour: subsequently, we ran CASA again, with the 'known size' parameter set to the best result obtained within an hour in these two cases.
+These runs are marked with \ in Figure 2(a) and 2(b).